Ousted Blackjewel CEO Hoops seeks more than $20 million

 Another Hoops’ LLC, Triple H Real Estate, filed claims for $7.4 million.
 At least $5.7 million of that amount is listed as unpaid royalty payments on coal mines in Appalachia.

-Another $212,800 is rent in office space that was to be paid by Revelation Energy, one of Hoops’ coal companies, to Triple H Real Estate.
-A lease document accompanying the claim has Hoops’ signature as both the landlord and the tenant.
-An accompanying list show Hoops’ coal company stopped paying the landlord, Hoops, in Jan.
-2017.
-The coal company accumulated $212,800 in unpaid rent by June, 2019.
+Another $212,800 is rent in office space that was to be paid by Revelation Energy, one of Hoops’ coal companies.

-Another company, Lexington Coal Company LLC, filed around $10.4 million in claims.
-Lexington Coal is registered in West Virginia under the name of Jeremy Hoops, another of Hoops’ sons.
-The majority of its claims, $9.4 million, are also for coal royalty money.

 It’s far from certain the Hoops family will get the money they’re after.
 Like his former employees and many small Wyoming businesses who were owed significant amounts of money when Blackjewel collapsed, many of Hoops’ loans are unsecured, meaning they are not guaranteed by Blackjewel property.